 Please contact us for registration or more information through this site or calling our office: 828.319.7240

-Program Schedule for Remainder of 2013
+Program Schedule for 2014

 Our programs are offered in collaboration with the St. Macarius Contemplative Community (learn more by clicking on the Macarius tab)

 Unless otherwise noted, all programs take place at Servanthood House, 156 E. Chestnut St. Asheville, NC